themindfulbit/td/_content/1-episodes/2014-02-28-068-microphones-and-headphones.md

 > {{ theme:partial src="aside-header" voice="gabe" text="A Few Words on the IMM-6" }}
 >
 > Wow.
 This thing is tiny.
-It plugs directly into the headphone jack of an iPhone or Mac and has a pass through for monitor headphones.
+It plugs directly into the headphone jack of an iPhone or Mac and has a pass-through for monitor headphones.
 The audio quality is certainly good enough for recording a lecture or doing dictation.
 >
 > Did I mention this thing is tiny?
 Pop it in your pocket or lose it in a backpack.
-It's basically a microphone that can always be with you that provides a huge improvement over the built-in mic of most electronics.
+It's basically a microphone that can always be with you and provides a huge improvement over the built-in mic of most electronics.
 >
 > ##### Pros
 >